hexa-org/policy/Hexa-IDQL-specification.md

 ### 3.2 Subject Clause

-The `subject` defines either the type of subjects or a list of subjects that a policy applies to.
-If `subject` is not present, the policy rule is applied to all requests, regardless of authentication type and SHALL be treated as equivalent to a subject type (`type`) of `any`.
+The `subjects` is an array of subjects that a policy applies to.
+When multiple values are supplied, any single match is considered a match for the policy (an or clause).
+If `subjects` is not present, the policy rule is applied to all requests, regardless of authentication type and SHALL be treated as equivalent to a subject type (`type`) of `any`.